josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 - Fixed effects are used when the categories in the data represent all possible categories.
 For example, the collection of all schools in a given state.
 - Random effects are used when the categories in the data represent a sample of all possible categories.
 For example, a sample of students in a school.

 There are plenty of grey-areas in between so this advice isn't always useful.
-Instead think of it from a practical point of view
+Instead think of it from a practical point of view:

 1. Do you have a large enough sample size to include fixed effects (recall the rule of 10-20 observations per predictor.
 If each person in your data has no more than 2 observations, that's far too many fixed effects)?
-2. Do you need to actually estimate the average response within each group?
+2. Do you need to actually estimate the inercept within each group, as opposed to just controlling for group differences?
 (We can always [predict random effects](#predicting_the_random_ effects) but that's not as powerful as estimating.)

-If the answer to these are No, include as random effects.
+If the answer to both these are No, include as random effects.

+(If you don't need to estimate the group intercepts but the number of groups is low (say less than 5-10), it's more common to just include it as a fixed effect anyways.
+But that's just convention, not due to any strong argument which I'm aware of.)

 ^#^^#^ Miscellaneous